debadutta-patra/pyTRACTnmr/README.md

 # pyTRACTnmr

 **pyTRACTnmr** is a graphical user interface (GUI) application designed for the processing and analysis of TRACT (TROSY for Rotational Correlation Times) experiments in NMR spectroscopy.
 It provides a streamlined workflow to go from raw Bruker data to calculated rotational correlation times ($\tau_c$) with robust error estimation.
-Currently this only supports collected with Bruker spectrometers with pulseprogram `tractf3gpphwg`.
+Currently this only supports data collected with Bruker spectrometers using pulseprogram `tractf3gpphwg`.

 ## Features